-The idea behind TigerJython Community was to build a platform which serves as an information hub for TigerJython products and also has a community area where students can share their projects, and have discussions of new ideas.
+The idea behind TigerJython Community was to build a platform which serves as an information hub for TigerJython related products and also has a community area where students can share their projects, and have discussions of new ideas.

 With the user interface we followed the mobile first approach.
 This is because today the larger part of the Internet users are on mobile devices, and this is especially true for main user group, the students, of this platform.
 We started with wireframing all the different parts of the platform.
-We already created Hi-Fi prototypes with the wireframes to make sure we had a easily understandable user interface and a good user experience early on.
+Hereby we already created Hi-Fi prototypes with the wireframes to make sure we had an easily understandable user interface and a good user experience early on.
 The main challenge with the user interface was the different needs for the two parts of the platform.
 The information hub and the community platform have two quite different needs in usability.
 The community platform has to be inviting to the user to share and explore, whereas the static parts have to provide the sought information.
 So we decided to have different menus and navigation for those two parts.

 After we had all the wireframes, we proceeded with the mock-ups.
 We tried to emphasize the mentioned visual language, with a mix of bright colors, white background, and some jungle themed elements here and there.
 Overall the design should look clean and modern, but we spiced it up a little with some jungle elements and our mascot, the tiger.
 Since we had the break in the navigation style between the two part of the platform we tried to connect them with design.
 So we tried to find a consistent usage of the colors and design elements between all the pages to create a consistent feel.